Scholarships for

 - Declare a grade level, which is used to determine student eligibility and scholarship values.

-- Submit a Student Learning Plan (SLP) annually.
+- Submit and maintain a Student Learning Plan (SLP) annually.
 Parents develop this customized learning plan to guide instruction for their students and address the services needed to fulfill their child’s academic needs.
 It does not determine what a parent can purchase with scholarship funds.

 There are no specific hourly requirements for students, and parents are not required to keep a record of the number of instructional hours/days.